mkhanal1/AWS_Scanner_CloudFormation/README.md

 3. A security group:
     A security group with inbound rules as SSH from anywhere is created.
 A default outbound rule allowing access to any protocol will also be created.
 This could be modified as per organization's policy.

+## Note
+The CloudFormation template finds the AMI Id using `ec2 describe-images --filters "Name=name,Values=*1b8af947-aa54-4852-9da6-282428ba2f46*" ` and then does a quick sort to find the latest AMI ID based on the creation date.

+You can filter based on `product-code`.
+Product code for Qualys Scanner is 1mp9h4zd2ze4biqif5schqeyu